barrelstrength/PhpStorm-Live-Templates-Twig-Extended/README.md

 Copy the XML files provided in this repository to the location where PhpStorm stores Live Templates on your operating system.
 The PhpStorm docs provide [instructions on installing Live Templates](https://www.jetbrains.com/help/phpstorm/10.0/live-templates.html) on OSX, Windows, and Linux.

-Visit Preferences->Editor->Live Templates and ensure that the 'Twig - Extended' Live Templates are enabled.
+Visit `Preferences->Editor->Live Templates` and ensure that the **Twig - Extended** Live Templates are enabled.

 ----

 ## Maintenance & Contributions

-If you'd like to contribute to the **PhpStorm Live Templates for Twig**, please consider submitting a pull request, reporting an issue, providing examples of how you would like to see the behavior of the Live Templates improved, or just sending your thoughts.
+If you'd like to contribute to the **Twig - Extended** Live Templates, please consider submitting a pull request, reporting an issue, providing examples of how you would like to see the behavior of the Live Templates improved, or just sending your thoughts.

 ## References